Kareem Hunt: 2018 season

 Hunt remained the Chiefs' primary running back going into the 2018 season.
 During Week 3, he recorded his second career game with two rushing touchdowns in the 38–27 victory over the San Francisco 49ers.
-In the next game against the Denver Broncos, he rushed for 121 yards and a touchdown and caught three passes for 54 yards.
+In the next game against the Denver Broncos, he rushed for 121 yards and a touchdown and caught three passes for 54 yards during the 27–23 road victory.
 On October 6, Hunt was fined $26,739 for a hit where he intentionally lowered his helmet.

-Two weeks later against the New England Patriots, Hunt rushed for 80 yards and caught five passes for 105 yards and a 67-yard touchdown in the 43–40 road loss.
-In the next game, a 45–10 home victory against the Cincinnati Bengals, he rushed for 86 yards and a touchdown and caught five passes for 55 yards and two touchdowns.
-Hunt continued his momentum in Week 8 against the Broncos, rushing for 50 yards and catching five passes for 36 yards and a touchdown.
-In the next game, Hunt rushed for 91 yards and two touchdowns, along with a 50-yard touchdown reception in a 37–21 road victory over the Cleveland Browns, earning him AFC Offensive Player of the Week.
-During Week 11, in what turned out to be Hunt's final game as a Chief, he rushed for 28 yards and caught six passes for 41 yards and a touchdown as the Chiefs narrowly lost to the Los Angeles Rams on the road by a score of 54–51.
+During Week 6 against the Patriots, Hunt recorded 10 carries for 80 yards to go along with five receptions for 105 yards and a 67-yard touchdown in the 43–40 road loss.
+In the next game, a 45–10 victory over the Cincinnati Bengals, he rushed for 86 yards and a touchdown and had five receptions for 55 yards and two touchdowns.
+Hunt continued his momentum the following week against the Broncos, rushing for 50 yards and catching five passes for 36 yards and a touchdown during the 30–23 victory.
+During Week 9 against the Cleveland Browns, Hunt had 17 carries for 91 yards and two touchdowns to go along with a 50-yard touchdown reception in the 37–21 road victory.
+He was named AFC Offensive Player of the Week for his performance against the Browns.
+Two weeks later against the Los Angeles Rams, Hunt rushed for 70 yards and caught three passes for 41 yards and a touchdown in the 54–51 road loss.

-Hunt was released by the Chiefs on November 30, 2018, after a videotape of him physically assaulting a woman and kicking her on the ground the previous February surfaced.
-Hunt was never charged with any crime, as the incident was investigated as a misdemeanor assault and the victim failed to properly take her case to court.
+On November 30, 2018, Hunt was released by the Chiefs after a videotape surfaced of him pushing a woman to the ground and then kicking her.
+Authorities declined to proceed with criminal charges after the woman stopped cooperating with authorities.